Maria Pendolino

 Management: ACM Talent

-Agent: Innovative Artists (NY)
+Agent: Stewart Talent (NY)

 Agent: SBV (LA)

-mariapendolino
+SourceConnect: mariapendolino

 • Send me a message below if you'd like a quote or would like to discuss working together!